octopwn/wsnet-go/README.md

 - **`-uri-path`**: Sets the URI path (or UUID) for the WebSocket connection.
 This can be used to create specific endpoints for WebSocket communication.
   - Example: `-uri-path /ws/connection` will make the WebSocket server available at `ws://localhost:8700/ws/connection`.

-- **`-disable-security`**: Disables TLS security for the WebSocket connection.
-This is useful for development or in environments where security is managed differently.
+- **`-ssl`**: Enables TLS security for the WebSocket connection.
-  - Example: `-disable-security` will start the WebSocket server without TLS encryption.
+  - Example: `-ssl` will start the WebSocket server with TLS encryption.

 # Limitations
 The application currently only supports the TCP client functionality.
 Other features such as TCP server, UDP client/server, local file browsing, and authentication proxy are not yet implemented.